xcezzz/documentation/user_manual/files/encryption.rst

 What gets encrypted
 -------------------

-The current version encrypts all your files stored in ownCloud except the following:
+The current version encrypts all your files stored in |cloudName| except the following:

 - old files in the trash bin (files which were deleted before the encryption app was enabled)
 - image thumbnails from the gallery app and previews from the files app
 - search index from the full text search app

-All this data is stored directly on your ownCloud server, so you don't have to worry about exposing your data to a third party storage provider.
+All this data is stored directly on your |cloudName| server, so you don't have to worry about exposing your data to a third party storage provider.

 Decrypt your data again